lorekasaia/adk_tutorial/README.md

 - 🔍 **Real-Time Search**: Uses Google Search to find current events and venues
 - 📅 **Date-Specific**: Plans activities for specific weekend dates
 - 🎨 **Creative Suggestions**: Maximum 3 distinct activities per plan with detailed location information

+## Tutorial

+For a guided walkthrough of how to set up this project, please refer to the tutorial at [goog.gle/advancedadk](https://goog.gle/advancedadk).

 ## Prerequisites